Looking back at Year 2014

 An invite came from Tourism Board of Spain and I couldn’t say no to the extremely beautiful and intriguing Andalucía.
 I feel this was the best of Spain I saw till date.
 Believe me, just the Andalucía region requires at least one month to know it.
 The more, the merrier.

-Be it Bandits Museum, Automobile Museum or the absolutely free Tapas, whether it is Donkey Taxi, an evening by Gold Tower or ever amusing Plaza de España … there is so much still to write about Andalucía that I wonder where to start from.
+Be it Bandits Museum, Automobile Museum or the absolutely free Tapas, whether it is Donkey Taxi, an evening at Golden Tower or ever amusing Plaza de España … there is so much still to write about Andalucía that I wonder where to start from.
 Till then you can enjoy this video that I made on Andalucía, to get a glimpse of the places I haven’t yet written about.

 I felt sad for not staying back in Andalucia to explore it further because, soon after, a country of conflicts and controversies was awaiting me. 🙂 Yes, Israel!
 I was invited by Tourism board of Israel.
 I was one of the privileged ones.
 It was their first FAM trip after ages and I took no time in saying a YES.
 Here was a country which people generally do not want to visit and I so much wanted to know WHY?
 It was an eye opener for all of us.
 Unlike the common belief, the country is visited by many nationals and the people are very much like us.